Types of Stainless Steel Properties and Corrosion

 The incubation time for crevice corrosion and pitting corrosion of stainless steel in seawater is relatively short, often only a few days.
 The incubation time for stress corrosion cracking can be very short, sometimes measured in hours.
 The use of these alloys in chloride containing environments is not normally recommended unless they are carefully selected, their heat treatment is carefully specified and controlled, and the effect of pitting and crevice corrosion is properly addressed.

-Miscellaneous Cast and Wrought Stainless Steels.
+Miscellaneous Cast and Wrought Types of Stainless Steels.

 Alloy 20, a proprietary cast and wrought stainless steel has superior corrosion resistance to Type 316 stainless steel.